What Is House Hacking? 9 Ways to Start

 6. Find a roommate or housemate

 This was a house hack before the phrase was ever coined.
-Finding a roommate or housemate is one of the simplest ways to reduce housing costs.
-You share your living space and utilities with another person, who pays you rent to cover part of the mortgage and bills.
+Finding a roommate or housemate is one of the easiest ways to cut down on housing costs.
+You share your space and utilities with someone else, and they pay rent that helps cover part of your mortgage and bills.

 Benefits

-• Easy and fast to implement, especially if you already own the home.
+- Quick and easy to start, especially if you already own the home

 Drawbacks